-Up to June 2014 14 519 mako sharks had been tagged and released in New Zealand waters and 367 recaptured.
+Up to June 2015, 14 831 make sharks had been tagged and released in New Zealand waters and 370 recaptured.
 Most of the tagged fish in recent years were small to medium sharks with estimated total weights at 90 kg or less, with a mode at 40 to 50 kg, and they were mainly tagged off east Northland and the west coast of the North Island.
 Most recaptures have been within 500 km of the release site, with sharks remaining around east Northland or travelling to the Bay of Plenty and the west coast of North Island.
-However, long distance movements out of the New Zealand EEZ are frequent, with mako sharks travelling to Australia or the western Tasman Sea (1500-2000 km), the tropical islands north of New Zealand (New Caledonia, Fiji, Tonga, Solomon Islands; 1500-2400 km) and to the Marquesas Islands in French Polynesia (4600 km).
+However, long distance movements out of the New Zealand EEZ are frequent, with make sharks travelling to eastern Australia or the western Tasman Sea (1500-2000 km), the tropical islands north of New Zealand (New Caledonia, Fiji, Tonga, Solomon Islands; 1500-2400 km) and to the Marquesas Islands in French Polynesia (4600 km).
+Electronic tagging of five juvenile make sharks aged about 4-8 years showed relatively high site fidelity, with all five sharks remaining in the NZ EEZ for many months.
+Four of the five sharks showed an offshore movement in winter, with three sharks travelling up the Kermadec Ridge and one to Fiji before all returned to New Zealand.
+This indicates that juvenile make sharks may undergo seasonal migrations but that they spend much of their life in New Zealand coastal waters.
+Little is known about the movements of adults, but they appear to travel further afield than juveniles.